 - The Bridge presents the grown up Godzilla Junior as this amongst the kaiju.
 He's reasonably fast, but slower than Rodan; he's quite durable, but less so than Anguirus; he's very strong, but Destroyah is stronger; and he has a powerful projectile attack, but Mothra Lea has better.
 However, he's far stronger than Rodan, has a much better projectile than Anguirus, is much more durable than Mothra; and is faster than Destroyah.
 It's implied this is why he's one of the most powerful kaiju of all time, having no real exploitable shortcomings.

 - Joe in Idiocracy.
 The Army Researcher's powerpoint shows that Joe's stats are so average he's exceptional in how average he is.

 - The X-Wing fighter in Star Wars.
 It's fast, but not as fast as the A-Wing or TIE fighter, it's got weapons that are effective, but no match for a dedicated bomber like the B-Wing or TIE Bomber, and its shields are on par with the older Y-Wing while sharing none of its disadvantages.
-This is one of those cases where lack of weaknesses is a strength; notably, X-Wings were the only fighters to survive the Battle of Yavin.
-The Imperial equivalent is the TIE Defender, but its expense ran contrary to the preferred Imperial strategy so it was never widely used.
+This is one of those cases where lack of weaknesses is a strength; notably, while statistically the X-Wings had the same poor survival rate as the Y-Wings in the Battle of Yavinnote they did much better in the actual attack, managing to make the entire trench run twice while the Y-Wings were all wiped out shortly after entering.
+The Imperial equivalent is the TIE Advanced, but its expense ran contrary to the preferred Imperial strategy so it was never widely used.